Durss/Twitchat/README.md

 - [x] Filter out only specific commands
 - [x] See live viewers count
 - [x] Keep or remove deleted messages
-- [x] See all my followings that are live to raid them easily
+- [x] See all your followings that are live to raid them easily
-- [x] Supports new boost trains
+- [x] Supports boost trains
-- [x] Supports new `/announce message` feature
+- [x] Supports `/announce message` feature
 - [x] Allow your mods to control your OBS scenes or mute/unmute your mic from chat
 - [x] Expose an API to control some stuff remotely
-- [x] Stream Deck™ plugin
-- [x] Chat poll feature: kind of a poll where your viewers decide its options
+- [x] Chat suggestion feature: allow your viewers to give suggestions with a dedicated command and randomly pick one of them
 - [x] Handles "low trust" feature ([more info](https://help.twitch.tv/s/article/ban-evasion))
-- [x] Custom spoiler feature so viewers can hide message contents to the streamer
-- [x] Alert command to make Twitchat shake, blink, emit sound and display a message over everything else
-- [x] Edit your stream's info from Twitchat with possibility to create pressets
-- [x] Create a timer or a countdown with a simple command and show it on your stream
-- [x] Control spotify or deezer from chat commands *(create your own song request system)* and show currently playing track on your stream
 - [x] And many other things....
 <br>
 <br>